kristjanjansen/eden/README.md

 _The_ view of the project.
 There is a lot of happening here:

-1. A fake graph data with edges and nodes is generated in `./src/data/graph.ts`.
+1. A fake graph data with edges and nodes are generated in `./src/data/graph.ts`.

 2. Graph data is passed to `elkjs` graph layout generator that interprets the input data and returns an enriched data with edge and node coordinates and the width and height of the graph layout.